GUARDIANS-infrastructure/Project3D-artefacts/REMS_epics/REMS01-aai_integration.md

 ## User Story

 - As a researcher from an AAF member organisation, I want to be able to login to REMS with my AAF credentials, so that I can apply for access to a dataset.
-- As a researcher from an organisation not AAF member, I want to be able to login to REMS with an existing Google or Microsoft account, so that I can apply for access to a dataset.
+- As a researcher from an organisation that is not an AAF member, I want to be able to login to REMS with an existing Google or Microsoft account, so that I can apply for access to a dataset.
 - As an admin, I want to be able to create the OIDC client, so that I can manage user authentication to REMS

 ## Context